 I’m a huge advocate of eating healthy without starving yourself.
 You might know that I have a history of eating disorders, so it’s important for me to promote a balanced approach.
 I’m not against using specialized diets to address health issues, but I think it’s important to make sure it doesn’t get out of control.

-If your diet starts to interfere with your relationships and social life, then it’s time to take a step back and make sure your relationship with food is still healthy.
+But, if your diet starts to interfere with your relationships or social life, then it’s time to take a step back and make sure your relationship with food is still healthy.

 What If I Don’t Know How to Cook?